chebbies/justindlee/_pages/curriculum-vitae.markdown

 6/2013 - 5/2015

 - Responsible for managing the station’s ingredient preparation for a daily changing menu.
 Designed creative plating styles and presentations.
 Tasked with picking fresh produce at the local farmer’s market.
 Trained in classic French techniques utilized in traditional Italian cooking.

+> ## Honors and Awards

+2020 | Fellow, Paul and Daisy Soros Fellowship for New Americans 2015 | Graduation with General Honors, Johns Hopkins University 2015 | Graduation with Departmental Honors, Johns Hopkins University 2011 | Eagle Scout, Boy Scouts of America
+2009 | Junior Olympic All-American, La Cañada Water Polo Club

+> ## Medical Entrepreneurship

+### Sling Health, Los Angeles
+Co-President and Founder

+President and Founder: Founded a Health Technology incubator at DGSOM focusing on connecting medical professionals who face clinical problems with students to create innovative solutions.
+Our vision is to give students an opportunity to think critically and creatively about a relevant clinical problem and equip them to create products to solve these issues.
+We hope students in our incubator curriculum will supplement their academic coursework with real-world practice in entrepreneurship.
+Our UCLA incubator merged with Sling Health, a national non-profit health technology incubator, in August 2018 to form the Sling Health Los Angeles Chapter.

+Established a yearlong program to pitch problems to interested students, form teams, mentor them, and provide opportunities to present their innovations.
+We launched an annual UCLA ‘Demo Day’ to give medical students a platform to present products to potential investors and leaders in the field